 Your high-energy Husky will get agitated if you leave him leashed or stuck in a crate all day.
 If a Husky doesn’t get an opportunity to work off excess energy through daily exercise, the pent-up energy can cause an outburst of aggression.

-This is a similar approach when introducing Huskies to small children.
+This is a similar approach when introducing Huskies to small kids.
 A tired Husky means a less hyper and aggressive dog, thus, minimizing any potential mishaps.
 For example, a tired Husky may be less likely to jump on the cat out of pure excitement.